HarshaStrix/path-finding-visualizer-web-app/README.md

 # Path finding Visualizer Web App
 ## Description

 *  Welcome to Pathfinding Visualizer!
-I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
+I built this application because I was fascinated by pathfinding algorithms (Dijkstra Algorithm here), and I wanted to visualize them in action.
 I hope that you enjoy     playing around with this visualization tool just as much as I enjoyed building it.
 *  You can access it here (use Google Chrome!): https://harshastrix.github.io/path-finding-visualizer-web-app/

 ## Meet the Algorithm